dominik-pichler/Balmung/ismails_guide_to_fishing/fish_me.md

 Topic coherence measures how semantically similar the words within a topic are.
 It is a crucial metric because it reflects how interpretable the topics are to humans.
 Common coherence metrics include:
 - **Adjusted Rank Index**:
 - **Signal to noise Ratio:**
-- **CV Coherence**: Uses normalized pointwise mutual information (NPMI) and cosine similarity to evaluate coherence.
+- **CV Coherence**: <br> Uses normalized pointwise mutual information (NPMI) and cosine similarity to evaluate coherence.
 However, it has been criticized and is not always recommended for use.
-- **UMass Coherence**: Measures the co-occurrence of words within a topic based on a reference corpus.
+- **UMass Coherence**: <br> Measures the co-occurrence of words within a topic based on a reference corpus.
 It is often preferred over CV coherence for its reliability.
-- **UCI Coherence**: Similar to UMass but uses a sliding window approach over the corpus to calculate coherence.
+- **UCI Coherence**: <br> Similar to UMass but uses a sliding window approach over the corpus to calculate coherence.

 #### 2. Perplexity
 Perplexity is a statistical measure that evaluates how well a probability model predicts a sample.
 In topic modeling, it assesses how well the model predicts unseen documents.
 Lower perplexity indicates a better fit of the model to the data, but it does not necessarily correlate with human interpretability.